 - Lost, stray and stolen animals to be returned to their owners more rapidly

-- Owners to be contacted more quickly in the case of injury so that veterinary treatment can be agreed and undertaken promptly
+- Owners to be contacted more quickly in the case of injury so that following any emergency treatment further veterinary treatment can be agreed and undertaken promptly

 - Health test results to be correctly attributed to an individual animal

-- Tracing of animals to their breeder helping to reduce the problems associated with unregulated breeders and providing accurate information on inherited diseases
+- Tracing of animals to their breeder, thereby helping to reduce the problems associated with unregulated breeders and providing accurate information on inherited diseases

-- Animals traded under CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) Appendix 1
+For animals traded under CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) see additional guidance here.

 BSAVA members Member Only